KevinvdHoogenhof/ForumApp-Main/Architecture/Architecture.md

 ## C3: Components

-The C3 model looks more in depth on a container of the C2 model.
-In this model you can see how one container works and what components a container has.
+The C3 model looks more in depth at a container of the C2 model.
+In this model you can see how one container works and what components a container has as well as the components directly connected to this component of the container.

+Since the containers of my application will be built using a largely similar pattern I have only created a C3 diagram for one of my containers.

 ![C3 model](Architecture_C3.png "C3 model")